Top Tips for Au Pairing in Spain

 Travel as Much as You Can

 Don’t forget to travel as much as possible!
-For example, I did weekend trips all across northern Spain; venturing to the cosmopolitan streets of Barcelona and to the breath-taking sandy beaches of San Sebastian.
+I did weekend trips all across northern Spain; venturing to the cosmopolitan streets of Barcelona and to the breath-taking sandy beaches of San Sebastian.

 However, on such adventures, I learnt how important it is to have the savoir faire when travelling.
 I was sure to make use of the extensive advice available, such as that from the FCO on topics such as pickpockets and being hustled, without which my voyages might not have gone so smoothly.